Transcendent-Tapir/Distorted-Domains/characters.md

 ### Assets

-You start with 2 assets, roll 3 times for each.
-Then set them both to d6 or one to d4 and one to d8.
+You start with 2 assets.
+For each asset, roll a d4 and a d6 on the table below.
+Roll once per column for each asset.
+You can also simply use the table for inspiration and create your own assets.
+Set both assets to d6 or one to d4 and one to d8.

 D46 | thingy     | thing      | of  | stuff
 :-: | :-:        | :-:        | :-: | :-: